arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 #### Portenta UWB Shield Library

-The [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) contains an application programming interface (API) to read data from the Portenta UWB Shield and control its parameters and behavior.
+The [`PortentaUWBShield` library](https://github.com/Truesense-it/PortentaUWBShield) contains an application programming interface (API) to read data from the Portenta UWB Shield and control its parameters and behavior.
 This library is designed to work with the DCU150 module on the shield and supports the following:

 - One-way ranging (Time Difference of Arrival - TDoA) and two-way ranging (TWR).
 - Angle of Arrival (AoA) measurement for 2D and 3D positioning.